Updated: Feb 13

 Stir constantly with a wooden spoon in a figure 8 motion for even cooking.

-Nice to serve with warm French bread.
+Nice to serve with a warm crusty baguette.